 The specialisation you choose for your second and third years of study allows you to individualise your study profile and to focus on subject areas related to specific professional activities.

-In Multilingual Communication, you focus on oral communication in a variety of contexts and develop your intercultural competence.
+In Oral Communication & Language Mediation, you focus on oral communication in a variety of contexts and develop your intercultural competence.
 You learn how to coordinate a project or organise an event, and you learn about the principles of professional social media communication.

-Multilingual Communication students also have the chance to practise dialogue interpreting.
+Oral Communication & Language Mediation students also have the chance to practise dialogue interpreting.

-In Multimodal Communication, you focus primarily on written communication.
+In Multimodal Communication & Translation, you focus primarily on written communication.
 You develop your written translation skills, and you learn to use a variety of technical translation tools and how to process language for various media, e. g. subtitling, respeaking and web translation.

-Brevity, conciseness and faithfulness to the original message – these are the challenges facing Multimodal Communication students when they study subtitling.
+Brevity, conciseness and faithfulness to the original message – these are the challenges facing Multimodal Communication & Translation students when they study subtitling.

-In Technical Communication, the focus lies on communication at the interface between humans and machines.
+In Technical Communication & Information Design, the focus lies on communication at the interface between humans and machines.
 You learn how to present technical content in an intelligible, user-friendly manner and how to convey this content to different target groups and media.

-By working in our Usability Laboratory, students specialising in Technical Communication gain an insight into the user-friendliness of products.
+By working in our usability lab, students specialising in Technical Communication & Information Design gain an insight into the user-friendliness of products.